spesmilo/electrum-protocol/docs/protocol-methods.rst

 **Warning**

-  In the case of pre-segwit legacy UTXOs, the satoshi value claimed by a server should be verified by the client by requesting the funding transaction and SPV-verifying it.
+  In the case of pre-segwit legacy UTXOs, the satoshi value claimed by a server should be verified by the client by requesting the full funding transaction and parsing it to look for the output amount corresponding to ``tx_hash:tx_pos``.
-  The pre-segwit legacy sighash does not commit to the input amount, so without the SPV check, the server can try to trick a client into burning their coins as fees.
+  This is necessary as the pre-segwit legacy sighash does not commit to the input amount, so the server could try to trick a client into burning their coins as fees.
+  Note that it is not necessary to SPV-verify ``tx_hash``, as the sighash commits to the txid, and the txid commits to the raw tx, from which we read out the satoshi amount.

 **Result Example**